Samsung not planning to replace Google with Bing in phones - WSJ

 Samsung has suspended an internal review that explored replacing Google with Bing on its web-browsing app, which comes pre-installed on the company's smartphones, according to the report.

-Google, Samsung and Microsoft did not immediately respond to Reuters requests for comment.
+Google and Samsung did not respond to Reuters requests for comment.
+Microsoft declined to comment.

 A sizable part of the revenue earned by search-engine companies comes from their long-term partnerships with phone makers such as Apple Inc AAPL.O and Xiaomi.